MonoGame/docs.monogame.github.io/articles/getting_started/packaging_games.md

 ### PublishAot

 This option optimises your game code "Ahead of Time".
 It allows you to ship your game without the need to JIT (Just In Time compile).
-However you do need to currently add some additional settings to your .csproj.
+However, you do need to currently add some additional settings to your `.csproj`.

 ```
   <ItemGroup>